 Circuit training can be done as an at home workout or at the gym and requires a very simple setup.
 First, you’ll need a mat, a medium to heavy weight dumbbell, a bit of open space, and a bench.
 Each piece will have its own station and during the workout, you’ll cycle through the stations.
 During the workout, you’ll spend 30 seconds at each station with a 10-second rest between each one.
 After you’ve completed the circuit, rest for 90 seconds before repeating and aim for a total of 20 reps per exercise.

-For this circuit training workout start by standing with your feet apart and place your hands behind your head (as if you were being arrested).
+For this circuit training workout start by standing with your feet firmly planted apart and place your hands behind your head (as if you were being arrested).
 Keep your arms and shoulders back and keep them that way during the entire movement.
 Also be sure to brace your abs and keep a neutral spine throughout the movement as well.
 Once in position, lower your body as far down as you can by hinging your hip at the joint and bending at the knees.
 Don’t let your knees pass your shoelace line and don’t round out your back towards the bottom.
 Return back to the standing position and repeat.

 To make this workout an at home workout, you’ll need to start out in a plank position with your hands holding onto the dumbbells with your wrists straight, avoiding any flexion or extension at the joint.
 Your feet should be hip-width apart or wider, if wider, the exercise will be easier.
 Keep your abs tight and your glutes engaged as this will help brace your spine.
 Lift your right elbow straight up and be sure to stabilize your torso as you do.
 Return the weight to the ground and repeat the movement on your left side.